Does Stripe Terminal support Affirm, Afterpay, Clearpay, and Klarna?

 Availability: United States and Canada

-Affirm Anywhere allows customers to shop by generating a one-time virtual card in the Affirm app that can be used at any eligible merchant’s business.
-As long as you do not sell products or services listed on Affirm's Prohibited Business Policy, consumers can use Affirm virtual cards at your business.
+Affirm Anywhere allows customers to shop by generating a single-use virtual card in the Affirm app that can be used at any eligible merchant’s business.
+As long as you do not sell products or services listed in Affirm's Prohibited Business Policy, consumers can use Affirm virtual cards at your business.
 Cardholders load the Affirm card into their mobile wallets and check out without any integration work required from you.

-How to start accepting Afterpay / Clearpay Cards with Stripe Terminal
+Accept Afterpay / Clearpay Cards with Stripe Terminal

 Availability: United States, Canada, United Kingdom, Australia, and New Zealand.